chiefSim/MSc_Carcassonne_AI/README.md

 ![results_ui](https://github.com/chiefSim/MSc_Carcassonne_AI/blob/main/readme-editor/results_ui.PNG)

 Use the dropdowns available to filter through the different results sets and filter by AI controller.
+All plots are **interactive** and will display extra information when hovered over.
 UI will remain online as long as the `Plotly_App.py` is running.

 ### Game UI